Home

 Summary

 Thankfully, it’s not that deep.
 And really, there’s a lot to like here.
-The CX-60 is excellent in so many areas- if you can look past the occasional hesitation and clunk as it thinks through its gear changes.
+The CX-60 is excellent in so many areas if you can look past the occasional hesitation and clunk as it thinks through its gear changes.

-But if your driving doesn’t involve a heap of stop-start traffic, we wouldn’t hesitate to recommend it.
+If your driving doesn’t involve a heap of stop-start traffic, we wouldn’t hesitate to recommend it.
 It’s genuinely fun to drive, feels properly luxurious, and has the kind of polished, refined cabin Mazda’s becoming known for as it moves into more premium territory – both in product and price.

 The safety tech is helpful but never annoying, which is a huge win, and overall, it just feels properly considered.
 If you're after comfort, style, and a bit of extra oomph, this one ticks a lot of boxes.